-At Gounaris Abboud, LPA, are experienced Dayton, Ohio divorce and family law practice is led by Attorney Emily Sluk.
-We zealously represents its clients in all family law matters.
+At Gounaris Abboud, LPA, our experienced Dayton, Ohio attorneys zealously represent our clients in all family law matters.
 Whether you have a divorce, dissolution, child custody or child support matter, our Dayton family lawyers can be by your side through every step of the process.

 Our experienced family law team understands the difficulty and sensitivity of a family related issue and is prepared to do whatever it takes to guide their clients to a reasonable resolution in any family law matter.
 We understand that your family is likely the most important element of your life, which is why we are willing to fight for the best possible result.

 Schedule a free case evaluation today by calling (937) 660-8429 today!

 Our legal team at Gounaris Abboud, LPA is a dedicated, caring and a result proven legal firm that takes pride in being Dayton, Ohio's premier family law attorneys.
 Our attorneys are no strangers in the courtroom, with more than five decades of combined legal experience, we can litigate every matter to ensure that we take every necessary measure to obtain the maximum result desired on behalf of our clients.

 In all areas of family law, we handle our clients' cases with the utmost confidence and fight for the best possible results.
 Our goal is to make sure that our client's rights are protected in every phase of the process.
 We also understand that this is an emotional time and we consider this for every client that we represent.

 Protecting the rights of our clients during their difficult family law cases is the passion of our firm.
 To effectively accomplish this goal, we need to answer their questions to ensure that they are confident in the process.
 Below, we have answered a few preliminary frequently asked questions as a starting point.
 Throughout your legal journey, please do not hesitate to reach out to us for the answers and guidance you need.